Amphitheatre (Drakensberg)

 The mountain hiking trail to the top of Mount-Aux-Sources starts at the Sentinel car park above the Witsieshoek Mountain Lodge, about 2500 m above sea level.
 Another trail to the foot of the Tugela Falls starts at Royal Natal National Park.
 The easy seven kilometre gradient up the Tugela gorge winds through indigenous forests.
 The Tugela Falls, which is situated at the top of the Amphitheatre, has been described as a "highlight of Drakensberg".

 In 1964, film director Cy Endfield shot the exterior locations in the mountainous Drakensberg National Park for the epic war film Zulu starring Michael Caine and Stanley Baker.
 The set for the British field hospital and supply depot at Rorke's Drift was created by the Tugela River with the Amphitheatre in the background.
-The real location of the battle at Rorke's Drift was about 60 mi to the northwest near the small hillock known as Isandlwana.
+The real location of the battle at Rorke's Drift was about 100 mi to the northeast near the small hillock known as Isandlwana.